oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     ![](./images/lab2_309.png =50%x*)

-    In our example, region is *eu-frankfurt-1*, but it can not be the case with your tenancy.
+    In our example, region is *eu-frankfurt-1*, but it can not be the case with your instance.

     **4.2 YOUR COMPARTMENT OCID**